 “ADS function” means an application of ADS hardware and software designed to perform a specific portion of the DDT.

-“Dynamic driving task (DDT)” means the real-time operational and tactical ADS functions collectively required to operate the ADS vehicle in on-road traffic.
+“Dynamic driving task (DDT)” means all of the real-time operational and tactical ADS functions required to operate the ADS-equipped vehicle in on-road traffic.

 The DDT excludes strategic functions such as trip scheduling and selection of destinations and waypoints.